Topological invariance of torsion sensitive intersection homology: Definitions and background

-\paragraph{Basics and Notation.} Our spaces will be paracompact dimensionally homogeneous CS sets.
-Defined by Siebenmann \cite{Si72}, an $n$-dimensional CS set $X$ is a Hausdorff space equipped with a filtration such that $X_k:=X^k-X^{k-1}$ is a $k$-manifold (possibly empty) and for $x\in X_k$ there is an open neighborhood $U$ of $x$ in $X_k$, an open neighborhood $N$ of $x$ in $X$, a compact filtered space $L$ (which may be empty), and, letting $cL$ denote the open cone on $L$, a homeomorphism $h:U\times cL \to N$ such that $h(U \times c(L^j )) = X^{k+j+1}\cap N$ for all $j$.
-The space $L$ is called a \emph{link} of $x$ and $N$ is called a \emph{distinguished neighborhood} of $x$.
+We now recall the definition of CS sets due to Siebenmann \cite{Si72}.
+An $n$-dimensional CS set $X$ is a Hausdorff space equipped with a filtration such that $X_k:=X^k-X^{k-1}$ is a $k$-manifold (possibly empty) and for $x\in X_k$ there is an open neighborhood $U$ of $x$ in $X_k$, an open neighborhood $N$ of $x$ in $X$, a compact filtered space $L$ (which may be empty), and, letting $cL$ denote the open cone on $L$, a homeomorphism $h:U\times cL \to N$ such that $h(U \times c(L^j )) = X^{k+j+1}\cap N$ for all $j$.
+The space $L$ is called a \emph{link} of $x$, and $N$ is called a \emph{distinguished neighborhood} of $x$.
 Note that if $L=\emptyset$ then $cL=(cL)^0$ is a point.
 Dimensional homogeneity means that we assume $X-X^{n-1}$ is dense.
 Such spaces are locally compact \cite[Lemma 2.3.15]{GBF35}, metrizable \cite[Proposition 1.11]{CST-inv}, and of finite cohomological dimension (\cite[Lemma 6.3.46]{GBF35} and \cite[Theorem II.16.8]{Br}).
 See \cite[Section 2.3]{GBF35} for more details about CS sets in general.
 All CS sets in this paper will be assumed paracompact and dimensionally homogeneous without further mention.
 We also assume $X$ is $n$-dimensional unless specified otherwise.

 Following Borel \cite[Section V.2]{Bo}, we let $U_k=X-X^{n-k}$, and noting that $U_{k+1}$ is the disjoint union of $U_k$ and $X_{n-k}$, we also take $i_k:U_k\into U_{k+1}$ and $j_k:X_{n-k}\into U_{k+1}$.
 For any $x\in X$, we write $f_x:\{x\}\into X$.
 The connected components of $X_k$ are the $k$-dimensional \emph{strata}.
 Strata in $X_n=X^n-X^{n-1}$ are \emph{regular strata} and strata in $X_k$ for $k\leq n-1$ are \emph{singular strata}.
 Note that strata may have codimension one, which is sometimes forbidden in other contexts.